mlspec/mlspeclib-action-samples-train/sample.md

     <cell output>
 ```

 That way, the incomprehensible things (the outputs) would be at the bottom of any diff, and could either be filtered out or simply ignored more easily than they currently are, allowing the user to focus on the content sections of the file.
+This would require some form of associateion system (e.g. ID references that connect otherwise non-connected elements)

 ## Improve this without changing the ipynb format or creating a new one